explodinglabs/superstack/README.md

 ./bin/iko check
 ```

-To avoid typing ./bin/iko repeatedly, you can create an alias in your shell:
+To avoid typing `./bin/iko` repeatedly, you can create an alias in your shell:

 ```sh
 alias iko=./bin/iko
 ```

 > **Note:** This iko script differs from the standalone Iko CLI which runs via
-> docker run — the Minibase wrapper uses docker compose run to integrate with
+> `docker run` — the Minibase wrapper uses `docker compose run` to integrate
-> Compose networking.
+> with Minibase's Compose networking.

 See [Iko's commands]() for the full list of available commands.